xp-dojo/consumer-driven-contracts/README.md

    Add the description field to the expected response in the contract (`MobileConsumerAccountSummaryPactTest`).
 Re-run the test and see it pass.

    > This is simulating the server sending back an additional JSON field.
-Have a think how you could test, if it is return it already.
+Have a think how you could test, if it is returning it already.

 1. Try preventing the server from sending the `description` field back in JSON.
 Does anything break for the mobile app?